Aliases for ST3GAL5 Gene

 GeneCards Summary for ST3GAL5 Gene

 ST3GAL5 (ST3 Beta-Galactoside Alpha-2,3-Sialyltransferase 5) is a Protein Coding gene.
-Diseases associated with ST3GAL5 include amish infantile epilepsy syndrome and epilepsy syndrome.
-Among its related pathways are Metabolism and Glycosphingolipid biosynthesis - ganglio series.
-GO annotations related to this gene include sialyltransferase activity and lactosylceramide alpha-2,3-sialyltransferase activity.
-An important paralog of this gene is ST3GAL4.
+Diseases associated with ST3GAL5 include Salt And Pepper Developmental Regression Syndrome and Infantile Epilepsy Syndrome.
+Among its related pathways are Metabolism of proteins and Glycosphingolipid biosynthesis - ganglio series.
+Gene Ontology (GO) annotations related to this gene include sialyltransferase activity and lactosylceramide alpha-2,3-sialyltransferase activity.
+An important paralog of this gene is ST3GAL3.

 Catalyzes the formation of ganglioside GM3 (alpha-N-acetylneuraminyl-2,3-beta-D-galactosyl-1, 4-beta-D-glucosylceramide).